nicososaok/nicososaok/README.md

 I consider myself an open-minded person, I adapt very fast to any environment and enjoy learning new concepts every day.

+Committed to professional growth and constant updating in the latest technologies.

 I'm also interested in AI and computer security.</p>

 ---